egomatsushita/RR-Packing/README.md

 1. Download and install MongoDB: `brew install mongodb`
     - create a directory to store your local DB `sudo mkdir -p /data/db`
     - run mongod (The process that hosts your local db) `sudo mongod` (Note: This process needs to run the entire time in the background while you are developing)
-2. Run the app at least once `mongod`

 ## Run
 1. Install all dependencies: `npm install`